• Share this on:

 Major commodities are sometimes part of a specific initiative, such as the Round Table on Responsible Soy (RTRS certification) and the Sustainable Rice Platform (SRP Standard for Sustainable Rice Cultivation).
 The sustainable trade initiative IDH has defined targets for responsible and zero-net-deforestation soy import under a soy market programme.

-Third-party certification: and BCorp
+Third-party certification: Fairtrade and BCorp

 Probably the fastest-growing sustainability certification scheme is BCorp.
 While Fairtrade certification (discussed in the section on requirements for niche markets) ensures that individual products meet high social and environmental standards, BCorp certifies entire companies.
-BCorp certification requires companies to meet high standards of performance, accountability, and transparency on a wide range of criteria, including:
+BCorp certification requires companies to meet high standards of performance, accountability and transparency on a wide range of criteria, including:

-• Input materials
+• input materials

 Companies can acquire BCorp certification by: